zachpino/mixed-reality-storytelling/week01/README.md

 - Continue working with A-Frame, and **compose an animated scene reminiscent of an artist of your choice**.
 Push yourself on this, there are lots of interesting [resources available](https://github.com/ngokevin/kframe/tree/master/components/randomizer/) for a-frame.
 - Visit somewhere in Chicago a VR or AR experience, and document yourself there with a selfie.
 Research the experience as best as you can.
 With what tools was it made?
 - Find an interesting digital AR/VR-enabled mobile application or website compatible with your Google Cardboard glasses.
 Can you find how it was created?
 - Investigate AR and VR development tools, hardware, and software.
 If you could learn how to do anything in this course, what would it be?
+Prepare an argument.